The Role Of Alcohol In California Pedestrian And Bicycle Accidents

 Discuss Legal Options with Our Oakland Pedestrian and Bicycle Accident Lawyers

 While exercising a few safety tips can help protect you and your family, legal action may be necessary when a negligent motorist fails to use proper caution.
 For more information about recovering compensation for your losses, please contact Venardi Zurada, LLP.
-We can set up a free consultation to review your situation at our offices in Oakland, Walnut Creek, or Redding, CA.
+We can set up a free consultation to review your situation at our offices in Oakland or Walnut Creek, CA.